 - Tax complications: Although life insurance proceeds are tax-free, the capital gains on your invested cash value account may create a tax liability.
 This liability can be an issue if left unchecked.

-- Outliving your projected death: Some policy loans base the loan amount on the projected cash value at the time of your death date.
+- Outliving your projected death: When you get your policy loan, the bank will base the loan amount on the projected cash value at the time of your death date.
 While term coverage has a designated expiration date, permanent policies still have an estimated life expectancy date that is based on actuarial data from the insurance company.
 It considers your health and lifestyle data and predicts the date you may pass away.
-The maximum loan amount is then based on a percentage (usually 50%) of the projected accumulated cash value and projected returns.
-If you live past this projected death date, it might require you to provide additional collateral or pay off a portion of the loan.
+The maximum loan amount is then based on a percentage (usually 50-90%) of the projected accumulated cash value and projected returns.
+If you live past this projected death date, which might require you to provide additional collateral or pay off a portion of the loan.

 While these risks are present, the proper insurance, investment, and tax advice can prepare you for these issues.

 A collateral assignment of life insurance is one way to leverage your policy’s cash value during your lifetime.
 It’s a popular method to access cash for your personal or business needs.
 Such a loan can be better than traditional secured loans, which collateralize your personal assets.

 Speak to one of PolicyAdvisor’s expert insurance advisors today to learn how you can leverage your life insurance in a loan.
 Our team can explain the process and suggest steps to reach your financial goals.
 Book a call with one of our advisors today!

 The information provided herein is for general informational purposes only.
 It is not intended and should not be construed to constitute legal or financial advice.

 - Permanent policies allow you to utilize the policy’s cash value as a living benefit